Tomato Juice lysine-arginine content for herpes management

 Lysine Considerations

-Lysine is an essential amino acid that the human body needs to make proteins and support your immune system.
+Lysine is an essential amino acid that the human system needs to make proteins and support your immune system.

 Lysine can help prevent or treat cold sores, which are blisters caused by the virus HSV-1, also known as herpes.

 Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
-Lysine can only be obtained through diet, and can be found in a variety of a good source of protein foods like dairy, fish, eggs, meat, and poultry.
+Lysine can only be obtained through diet, and can be found in different a good source of protein foods like dairy products, fish, eggs, meat, and poultry.

 Tomato juice has a low amount of lysine, which is an essential amino acid that supports protein synthesis, collagen formation, and immune function.